vuejs-templates/webpack/docs/env.md

 ## Strategies for different build environments.

-Usually you have more build environments than the three app modes - `development`, `test`, `production`.
-You have a CI environment where you run tests, a staging environment where you run tests and run a built version of your app for your team to test, a QA environment that holds a "copy" of your prod for debugging purposes and so on.
-In some of those environments you only run `nrpm run test`, in only `npm run build` and in some you run both, or even `npm run dev`.
+Usually you have more build environments than the three app modes (`development`, `test`, `production`): You might have a CI environment where you run tests, a staging environment where you run a built version of your app for your team to test, but with a staging API backend, a QA environment that holds a "copy" of your prod for debugging purposes and so on.
+In some of those environments you only run `npm run test`, in others only `npm run build` and in some you run both, or even `npm run dev`.
 The bottom line is, each app's setup is different, each team's requirements are different.

-How can you condfigure those different environments and still keep configuration flexible and secure?
+How can you configure those different environments and still keep configuration flexible and secure?

-The answer is environment variables configured in an `.env` file, namespaced by "mode".
+The answer for this template is environment variables configured in an `.env` file, namespaced by "mode".

-Here's you this would look for a "staging" environment:
+Here's how this would look for a "staging" environment:
 ```
 // /.env
-API_KEY_DEV=dusgnsdk374849$$33h
 API_KEY_TEST=hd833nfn029373bek$02
 API_KEY_PROD=hd833nfn029373bek$02
 ```